chipgogo/btc-addr-demo/README.md

 Demonstration of Bitcoin Mnemonics, SegWit HD addresses and Multi-sig addresses.
 Designed UX so that users can use outputs of each section for the next section.

+## Demo
+You can play around with the demo at https://chipgogo.github.io/btc-addr-demo/

 ## Getting started

 Install dependencies